vincentlau0493/node-restcat/README.md

 		return unauthorized(res);
 	};

-	// authCheck is the property of auth instance, which is the parameter of generateAuth if (this.authCheck(user.name,user.pass)) {
+	// authCheck is the property of auth instance, which is the parameter of authGenerator if (this.authCheck(user.name,user.pass)) {
 		return next();
 	} else {